JacquesJnr/MoM-C-StyleGuide/CSharpStyleGuide.md

     }
  ```
  Long method names and argument names should be appropriatly formatted.
-Try and allignall method arguments with the first and avoid long method names:
+Try and allign all method arguments with the first and avoid long method names:

  ##### Avoid:
 ```csharp